alanef/plugin-for-wordpress-default-menus-first/README.md

 ## Description

-The **Wordpress Default Menus First Plugin** ensures that the default WordPress admin menus stay above any menus added by other plugins.
+The **Default Menus First Plugin** ensures that the default WordPress admin menus stay above any menus added by other plugins.
 This helps maintain a consistent and organized menu structure in your WordPress admin panel.

 ## Installation